-a.
+- a.
 Research reports (10%).
 You will be required to submit two interim research reports, each of which contributes five percent toward your final grade.
-The first research report is due on January 31 and focuses on the research problem and the approach you will take in the project.
-The second is due on February 28 and provides an opportunity for you to reflect on the research process.
-Both reports must be 2-3 pages, double-spaced, with one-inch margins and 12-point Times New Roman font.

-On the due date, you must upload an electronic version of the research report (in .doc, .docx, or .pdf format) via E-Learning.
+The first research report is due on January 29 and focuses on the research problem and the approach you will take in the project.
+The second is due on February 26 and provides an opportunity for you to reflect on the research process.
+Both reports must be 2-3 pages, double-spaced, with one-inch margins and 12-point Times New Roman font. - On the due date, you must upload an electronic version of the research report (in .doc, .docx, or .pdf format) via e-Learning.
 No hard copy submission is necessary.
 Research reports will lose five percent for each day they are late.
 A research report is considered late if it is not submitted electronically by 5:00 p.m. on the due date.
-Each additional 24 hours beyond that point will automatically reduce the maximum possible grade for the assignment by five percent.
+Each additional 24 hours beyond that point will automatically reduce the maximum possible grade for the assignment by five percent. - b.

-b.
 First submission of paper (5%).
-You will be required to submit a complete draft of your research paper on March 10.
-This first submission is not merely a rough draft: It should meet all the major requirements of the final paper and reflect your best effort to develop a well-organized argument that is supported by your ethnographic research.
+You will be required to submit a complete draft of your research paper on March 11.
+This first submission is not a rough draft: It should meet all the major requirements of the final paper and reflect your best effort to develop a well-organized argument that is supported by your ethnographic research.
 The first submission will be graded based on: (i) proper formatting and adherence to instructions, (ii) correct length (8-10 pages), (iii) use of appropriate type and number of scholarly sources, and (iv) clarity of organization.
-You will receive written and verbal feedback from your peers (see below) using the guidelines that TAs will use to grade your final submission.
-Due to resource constraints, you will not receive written feedback from your TA on the first submission of your paper, but TAs are available to answer questions and discuss specific aspects of your writing during their office hours.
+You will receive written and verbal feedback from your peers (see below) using the same guidelines that TAs will use to grade your first and final submissions.